Dvloper-Ibrahim/travel-journal/README.md

 # Travel Journal App

-In this react project I applied the concept of ``` props ``` as it saved several lines of code.
+In this react project I applied the concept of `props` as it saved several lines of code.

-It made it easy to just create a component and the data that I'm recieving (say : from external api) can turns into components depending on the one I created.
+It made it easy to just create a component and the data that I'm receiving (say: from external API) can turn into components depending on the one I created.

 Awesome, right.

 Check it out : [Travel Journal](https://ibrahimtravels.netlify.app/)

 ## Available Scripts

 In the project directory, you can run: